Chad Premier League

 Chad Premier League (Ligue Nationale de Football, also known as LINAFOOT) is a Chadian league for men's association football clubs.
 At the top of the Chadian football league system, it is the country's primary football competition.
-Contested by 12 clubs, it operates on a system of promotion and relegation with Division 2.
+Contested by 12 clubs, it is organized under the play-off formula.

-Unlike the 1st LINAFOOT edition (in 2015) organised as a full national championship and won by Gazelle FC, the last three editions were organized under the play-off formula.
+Unlike the 1st LINAFOOT edition (in 2015) organised as a full national championship and won by Gazelle FC, the last four editions were organized under the play-off formula.

-Since the inception of the Chad Premier League in 1988, eight clubs have won the title: Renaissance (7), Elect-Sport (6), Tourbillon (5), Gazelle (4), Foullah Edifice (3), AS CotonTchad (2), Postel 2000 (2), Renaissance (Abéché) (2).
-The current champions are Gazelle, who won the title in 2020.
+Since the inception of the Chad Premier League in 1988, eight clubs have won the title: Renaissance (7), Elect-Sport (7), Tourbillon (5), Gazelle (4), Foullah Edifice (3), AS CotonTchad (2), Postel 2000 (2), Renaissance (Abéché) (2).
+The current champions are Elect-Sport, who won the title in 2022.

 History

 Chadian football has always been followed by the financial difficulties, making it hard to organise the competitions.
 For years, the main resource was the aid of one million dollars every four years by the FIFA.
 This aid was completely being engulfed in the organization of national and regional competitions.
 The national championship was being played in two stages.
 The first stage was the regional championship with teams from the same prefecture.
 The second stage was national championship, a sort of tournament between the 14 champions of the 14 prefectures.
 The format of competition and a number of teams, however, was being changed from time to time.
 From season 2010 to 2014 the first division consisted of clubs from N'Djamena only.
 Championship is being played over a short time, usually within a week and held alongside the national cup.
 The leagues run over a whole year.